 - 1. Application for Admission - 2.
-Application fee of \$75 (USD) - Official copies of academic credentials (including all previous college work) in the native language and with an official English translation - 4.
+Application fee of \$75 (USD) - 3.
+Official copies of academic credentials (including all previous college work) in the native language and an official English translation.
+A 2.5 (overall) GPA is required for full admission. - 4.
 Proof of English Language Proficiency if seeking "full admission" (only one type of the evidence listed below must be submitted) - a.
 TOEFL minimum score of 69 internet based test or 525 paper based test (Park University TOEFL code: 6574) - b.
 IELTS minimum score of 5.5 - c.
 ACT -minimum composite score of 19 (18 in Critical Reading and 16 in Math) - d.
-SAT minimum composite score of 930 (430 in Critical Reading and 400 in Math) - Conditional Admission Undergraduate admission to Park University does not require TOEFL or IELTS scores or other tests of English language proficiency.
-However, prospective students who are accepted to Park University without evidence of English language proficiency will be required to successfully complete the Intensive English Training program (ESL) through Language Consultants International (LCI) on Park University's main campus in Parkville, Missouri.
-LCI is not covered by institutional scholarships.
-Conditionally admitted students are not eligible to begin academic coursework at Park University until the successful completion of their English language training with LCI. - Exemptions from the Proof of English Language Proficiency Requirement - 1.
-From an English speaking country - Completed an intensive English program at a U.S. accredited institution.
-Applicants will be required to submit Certificate of Completion in English as a Second Language (ESL) - 3.
-Completed two full academic years in a U.S. accredited institution
+SAT minimum composite score of 930 if taken prior to March 2016 (430 in Critical Reading and 440 in Math) or SAT Evidence-Based Reading and Writing subscore of at least.
+310. - Conditional Admission Undergraduate admission to Park University requires a minimum TOEFL or IELTS score (see above).
+However, prospective students who do not achieve these scores may be accepted to Park University with the understanding that they will enroll in Park University's Intensive English Program (IEP).
+Students in the Intensive English Program are considered Park University students, but may not enroll in non-IEP coursework until the successful completion of their English language training. - e.
+Exemptions from the Proof of English Language Proficiency Requirement - The student comes from an Englishspeaking country - The student has completed an intensive English program at a U.S. accredited institution.
+Applicants will be required to submit Certificate of Completion in English as a Second Language (ESL)

-- 4. Proof of Financial Support (bank statement, Financial Guarantee, etc...) - a.
-If you hold, or intend to seek, an F-1 Student or J-1 Exchange Visitor visa, you must provide financial documentation that has been issued within the last 12 months, and the funds shown must be in liquid assets (readily accessible). - Bank statements may be in the country of origin's currency, but must be equal to the required U.S. Dollar amount. - c.
-If a student is sponsored by the Saudi Arabian Cultural Mission (SACM), the SACM Financial Guarantee must be addressed to Park University - Affidavit of Support - a.
-The Affidavit of Support must verify the financial sponsor's willingness to pay for tuition, registration fees, books, and living expenses (if applicable) for the duration of the student's studies in the U.S. - 6.
-Colored copy of the biographical page of your passport - 7.
+- The student has completed English composition with a grade of "C" or better from a regionally accredited U.S. institution - 5.
+Proof of Financial Capacity, i.e. bank statement - a.
+If you hold, or intend to seek, an F-1 Student visa, you must provide financial documentation that has been issued within the last 6 months, and the funds shown must be in liquid assets (readily accessible). - b.
+Bank statements may be in the country of origin's currency, but must be equal to the required U.S. Dollar amount. - c.
+If a student is sponsored by the Saudi Arabian Cultural Mission (SACM), the SACM Financial Guarantee must be addressed to Park University

+6. Affidavit of Support

+- a.
+The Affidavit of Support must verify the financial sponsor's willingness to pay for tuition, registration fees, books, and living expenses (if applicable) for the duration of the student's studies in the U.S. - 7.
+Color copy of the biographical page of your passport - 8.
 If transferring to Park University from a school within the United States, the international student must also submit the following: - a.
-Copy of visa most recently used to enter the U.S. - b.
-Copy of I-94 documentation - c.
-Copy of most recently issued I-20/DS-2019 - d.
+Copy of current visa - b.
+Copy of most recent I-94 - c.
+Copy of most recently issued I-20 - d.
 Transfer-In Form this is completed after admission to Park University by the prospective student and the international advising office (DSO) at the current school attended.